thanksmister/android-mqtt-alarm-panel/README.md

 ## MQTT Communication

 The Alarm Panel application can display and control components using the MQTT protocol.
-Alarm Panel and Home Assistant work together to control the Home Assistant Alarm Control Panel, display weather data, receive sensor data, control the application Day/Night mode, and send various remote commands to the application.
+Alarm Panel and Home Assistant work together to control the Home Assistant Alarm Control Panel, display weather data, receive sensor data, control the application Day or Night mode, and send various remote commands to the application.

 You can also interact and control the application and device remotely using either MQTT commands, including using your device as an announcer with Google Text-To-Speach.
-Each device required a unique base topic which you set in the MQTT settings, the default is "alarmpanel".
+Each device required a unique base topic which you set in the MQTT settings, the default is `alarmpanel`.
 This distinguishes your device if you are running multiple devices.

 ### MQTT Weather

 ![weather] (https://user-images.githubusercontent.com/142340/47173511-a193e200-d2e4-11e8-8cbc-f2d57cdb6346.png)

-***Update***

-We have deprecated support for Darksky, now you can use any weather integration.
+***Update We have deprecated support for Darksky, now you can use any weather integration.***

 You can also use MQTT to publish the weather to the Alarm Panel application, which it will then display on the main view.
 To do this you need to setup an automation that publishes a formatted MQTT message on an interval.
 Then in the application settings, you can use almost any weather integration, as long as it supports the standard attributes.
 I am using Met.no integration (https://www.home-assistant.io/integrations/met/) for my weather with this automation to send weather data to the application: